Venue: APE 2020 Full Conference > Leibniz Hall

 Coffee, Tea & Breakfast Snacks

-Eefke Smit talks with Ed Gerstner, Editorial Strategy Nature, London
+Eefke Smit talks with Ed Gerstner (Editorial Strategy, Nature, London) about Surveillance Research

 Session 4: Driving Research Data: announcing 2020 as STM’s Research Data Year